A Guide to BCBS Insurance Plans for Senior Care Coverage

 Our free housing and care finder uses your unique needs to curate a list of the best options in your area.

 Medicare does not typically cover nursing home costs, and BCBS Medicare Advantage and Medigap plans are no exception.
-If you want nursing home coverage, you will need to see if BCBS has LTCI available in your area or find a similar policy through a different provider.
+If you want nursing home coverage, you will need to see if BCBS has LTCI available in your area or find a similar policy through a different carrier.
 As for skilled nursing care, Medicare Part A can cover some of the costs for medically necessary care that lasts no more than 100 days.
-If you need more care at a skilled nursing facility (SNF), you will also need to seek out a long-term care policy.
+If you need additional care at a skilled nursing facility (SNF), you will also need to seek out a long-term care policy.

 Medicare Part A covers some at-home care services.2 Those who have a BCBS Medicare Advantage plan may have some coverage for home care.
 Most BCBS Part C plans cover home health care, such as caregiver support and home-delivered meals.